Yuerong2/final_projects/README.md

 1.2 Remove punctuations and stopwords
 1.3 Check NA/missing values
 1.4 Sample news data to form a news data subset in which number of news is equal to number of songs in each year.

-(?)1.3 Build up alternative pairs of datasets with a time delay (for instance, news dataset from 2000 to 2005 and lyrics dataset from 2001 to 2006)

 ### Part 2: Text analysis
 ### Part 2-1: Bag of Word Approach